Paul Robinson (climber)

 Paul David Robinson (born August 28, 1987) is an American professional rock climber who specializes in bouldering.
 He has established and repeated several bouldering problems at the V15 difficulty rating, in such areas as Hueco Tanks, the Buttermilks, and Magic Wood.
 In 2007, Robinson became the second climber in history to successfully climb a V13 boulder problem in one attempt.

-Competitions
+Climbing career

+Competition climbing

 In 2007, Paul Robinson took second place at the 8th Annual American Bouldering Series (ABS) National Championships.
 The following year, Robinson took first place at the competition, beating Chris Sharma and Sean McColl.
 Later that year, he took third place at the International Federation of Sport Climbing (IFSC) Bouldering World Cup in Vail, Colorado.
 In 2009, Robinson competed once again in the ABS National Championships, this time taking second place behind Daniel Woods.
 At the IFSC Bouldering World Cup in Vail, he completed three of the four finals problems, placing him in fourth behind Kilian Fischhuber.
 In January 2013, Robinson took third place in the finals of the Dark Horse Series IV bouldering competition.
 The following June, Robinson reached the finals of the IFSC Bouldering World Cup in Vail, but was unable to finish any of the final boulders and took sixth place.